JaneliaSciComp/SongExplorer/README.md

 "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}" as the `label types`.
 The Congruence button generates a bunch of "disjoint.csv" files:
-"disjoint-everyone.csv" contains the intersection of intervals that SongExplorer and all annotators agreed upon; "disjoint-only.csv" files contain the intervals which only SongExplorer or one particular annotator labelled; "disjoint-not.csv" contains those which were labelled by everyone except SongExplorer or a given annotator.
+"disjoint-everyone.csv" contains the intersection of intervals that SongExplorer and all annotators agreed upon; "disjoint-only\*.csv" files contain the intervals which only SongExplorer or one particular annotator labelled; "disjoint-not\*.csv" contains those which were labelled by everyone except SongExplorer or a given annotator.
 Choose one or all of these label types and then use the `Activations`, `Cluster`, and `Visualize` buttons as before.

-Should no amount of adjustments to the hyperparameters yield acceptable accuracy, and annotating additional ground truth becomes tiresome, try specifying the *a priori* occurrence frequency of each word in `prevalences`.
-So for a given interval of time, enter a comma-separated list of expected durations for each entry in `wanted words` (e.g. 6,12,42 seconds for a minute of mel-pulse,mel-sine,ambient respectively); alternatively, the relative probability for each word can be given (e.g. 0.1,0.2,0.7).
-The probability waveforms generated by `Classify` will now be adjusted on a word-specific basis to account for these known imbalanced distributions.
-Note that a similar effect can be achieved by changing the `P/Rs` variable, but there the thresholds are adjusted instead of the probabilities, and they are changed equally for all words.
+When the overall accuracy as judged by, for example, F1 is acceptable, but there is an unacceptable balance between false postives and false negatives, there are two ways to cope.
+First, the probability waveforms generated by `Classify` can be adjusted on a word-specific basis to account for known uneven distributions in the prevalence of the words.
+So for a given interval of time, enter into `prevalences` a comma-separated list of *a priori* expected durations for each entry in `wanted words` (e.g. 6,12,42 seconds for a minute of mel-pulse,mel-sine,ambient respectively); alternatively, the relative probability for each word can be given (e.g. 0.1,0.2,0.7).

-One can also use thresholds derived from this dense annotation to achieve better accuracy.
-Doing so is particularly useful when making predictions on recordings that were made under different conditions than the data used to train and validate the model.
-To do so, choose the "thresholds-dense.ckpt-\*.csv" file when making ethograms.
-This file is created when the congruence is quantified.
-The precision-recalls ratios therein are controlled by the "P/Rs" box when the sparse annotation accuracy was quantified with the Accuracy button.
+The probability of relatively rare words will then be decreased in comparison to more common ones, and vice versa, thereby adjusting the precision-to-recall ratio accordingly.

+The alternative to adusting probabilities is to adjust thresholds.
+While this can be done by changing the `P/Rs` variable, doing so in this way changes them equally for all words.
+A word-specific re-balancing of false negatives and false positives can be achieved using thresholds derived from dense annotations.
+To do so, choose the "thresholds-dense.ckpt-\*.csv" file that was created when measuring congruence on the validation data set, instead of the sparse ones created with `Accuracy`, when making ethograms on the test data set.
+In effect, this method measures the prevalence of each word, which is possible given a dense annotation, and adjusts the thresholds to achieve the desired precision-to-recall ratio in `P/Rs`.
+Note that these dense thresholds CSV files are suffixed with a timestamp, so that they are not overwritten by successive runs of `Congruence`.
+Take care to choose the correct one.

 ## Discovering Novel Sounds ##